 The only point here is that even JPG Quality 100 is definitely always still JPG, and it is never going to be lossless compression.
 In contrast, lossless means every pixel's data value (color) comes back out of the file exactly the same as what when in - no artifacts.
 That's always a good thing, if quality is a major concern.
 If you have read this far, I assume you are concerned about image quality.

 For those who critically care about their images, the best plan, and actually, the easy way, is first, to always keep and archive your unedited original image as the best master you will ever have.
-Otherwise, you can never get it back, so never write over it — always keep that original intact for just in case (whatever it is, especially if it is a JPG from the camera — and the camera should of course be set to create the finest possible image it can.)
+Otherwise, you can never get it back, so never write over it — always keep that original intact for just in case (whatever it is, especially if it is a JPG from the camera — and the camera should be set to create the finest possible image it can.)

+Then second, when editing (saving only to a copy with a different file name, always preserving the original intact), always save your in-work image ONLY to a lossless format (TIF or PNG), EVERY time, UNTIL your last necessary FINAL one JPG save (at high quality level).
+For example, Photoshop, and the free editors IrfanView and FastStone (see Google), have batch modes to copy many files from JPG to TIF in one easy operation.
+This would be pointless unless you are intending to edit them, because this TIF step will NOT remove any existing JPG artifacts, the data will still contain those original JPG artifacts — but subsequent TIF Saves will not add any more.
 Computers and disks are big and fast and inexpensive today, this larger file size is a small issue today (and that is in fact simply how big your data is).
 Then as lossless TIF files, you can edit away, red eye and color and contrast adjustments, straightening and cropping and resampling, and saving again with wild abandon (just NOT as JPG), until finished, at that needed One Final JPG Save.
 So if it was JPG previously, now the total is only two saves as JPG (original camera save, and this one final save, is two), which is worse than one, but much better than six.
 Using camera RAW images would also eliminate the first JPG, and offer other advantages too.

 And then third, when if any further need to edit it again comes up (resample size, whatever, anything requiring another Save As JPG), discard this second JPG (as an expendable copy), and start over from your better archived master you kept.
 Avoid using any image saved repeated times as JPG.
 JPG is lossy, which means we do not get back the same quality we put in.
 There are more losses every time it is saved as JPG.
 With lossless formats (PNG or TIF LZW), it does not matter if you save a jillion times.
 But it matters if saving to JPG.
 An extra unthinking save as JPG is never a good plan.
 And if it overwrites your only original copy, it is a terrible plan, you can never get it back.